davidroberts63/Microsoft-teams-docs/teams/composeextensions.md

 Building a compose extension involves implementing familiar Microsoft Teams developer-platform concepts like bot APIs, rich cards, and tabs.

 At its core, a compose extension is a cloud-hosted service that listens to user requests and responds with structured data, such as cards.
 You integrate your service with Microsoft Teams via Bot Framework `Activity` objects.
+Our .NET and Node.js [extensions for the Bot Builder SDK](code.md#microsoft-teams-extensions-for-the-bot-builder-sdk) can help you add compose extension functionality to your app.

 ![Diagram of message flow for compose extensions](images/ComposeExtension/CEFlow.png)